 Unlike most civil claims, it’s not necessary to prove the defendant’s negligence in a defective product case.
 This means you are not responsible for establishing that a product manufacturer was reckless or careless in creating or producing a dangerous item in order to recover compensation.
 Instead, a manufacturer can generally be held strictly liable for any and all damages caused by a defect in their product.

 In accordance with Nebraska Revised Statutes §25-224, anyone who wishes to file a product liability lawsuit must do so within four years of the date their injury occurred, and no more than 10 years after the item was originally sold.
 However, different filing deadlines may apply depending on the state in which the product was manufactured.
 A knowledgeable Lincoln lawyer can help you determine what statutory deadlines may apply to your particular defective products case.

 Get in Touch with a Lincoln Product Liability Attorney Today

 If you find yourself hurt by an unreasonably dangerous product, you should think twice before trying to file suit by yourself.
 Instead, consider retaining a well-versed Lincoln product liability lawyer on our team to help build your case.

 Seeking legal counsel is often crucial to recovering maximum compensation for your injuries in a dangerous product case.
-To see what recourse is available in your case, call Berry Law Firm today to schedule a free consultation.
+To see what recourse is available in your case, call Berry Law today to schedule a free consultation.